2007 Montreal Alouettes season

 The 2007 Montreal Alouettes finished third place in the East Division in 2007.
 Jim Popp decided to remain as head coach rather than hire a replacement for Don Matthews, who unexpectedly resigned the previous season.
 The results were unexpected as the Alouettes endured their first losing season since rejoining the league in 1996.
-They appeared in the East Semi-Final, losing to the Winnipeg Blue Bombers and putting an end to a disappointing season.
+In October 2007, quarterback Anthony Calvillo's wife was diagnosed with B-cell lymphoma and non-Hodgkin's cancer of the lymph glands or nodes; Calvillo took indefinite leave of absence from the team to be with his wife.
+The Alouettes appeared in the East Semi-Final with backup quarterback Marcus Brady, losing to the Winnipeg Blue Bombers and putting an end to a disappointing season.